top of page

 • Develop your characters.

-• Create conflict, paint a clear picture, and slowly reveal your characters' actions based on their established backstories.
+• Slowly reveal your characters' actions based on their established backstories.

 You’ll find hundreds of papers repeating similar instructions.
 My goodness, how people like to write articles!
 However, such discourses don’t explain how to make characters act.

-Real human beings who act in movies and TV are given conflict, weaknesses, quirks, and backstories.
+Actors in movies and TV shows are given conflict, weaknesses, quirks, and backstories.
 They’re portrayed on the screen in vivid detail with perfect lighting and expensive clothing, makeup, and hair styling.

 The same goes for many literary fiction characters.